Get Asbestos Aware your health depends on it?

 Is Asbestos Still Used Today?

 Generally asbestos is not used today as it was in the past.
 The problem is though that it is already installed in houses that were built pre the 1980s.
 This "hidden" asbestos can pose an occupational asbestos exposure risk which is why it is important for builders and their client to be asbestos aware.
+Asbestos cement sheeting was often used in wet areas of a home so may be lurking behind the walls in your kitchen or bathroom.
+Whenever you are renovating older homes built before the 1990's great care should be taken to confirm what is any asbestos materials were used.

 How to Identify Asbestos Products

 Asbestos cement sheeting often have a golf ball like dimple pattern on one side of it.
 When broken asbestos cement sheeting will often have little white of grey/blue fibres exposed.
 Newer cement fibre building materials that have cellulose instead of asbestos should have printed information on them stating they don't included asbestos.
-Again if you find cement sheeting without clear labeling then assume it contains asbestos.
+Again if you find cement sheeting without clear labelling then assume it contains asbestos.
+Read More...